 The Budget Committee serves an advisory role.
-The committee makes recommendations to the dean regarding the development of sound budgeting principles associated with the implementation of the resource centered model of budgeting at Auburn and provides general budget recommendations to the dean regarding the distribution of resources among departments, programs, and administrative services within the college, focusing specifically on the use of resources in alignment with CLA and AU strategic plans.
-These revised Bylaws will go into effect on August 15, 2018.
+The committee makes recommendations to the dean regarding the development of sound budgeting principles associated with the implementation of the resource-centered model of budgeting at Auburn and provides general budget recommendations to the dean regarding the distribution of resources among departments, programs, and administrative services within the college, focusing specifically on the use of resources in alignment with CLA and AU strategic plans.
+These revised bylaws will go into effect on January 1, 2021.

 The committee has no oversight regarding the day-to-day budgetary decisions of the college or its units.